yuki-yano/sdd-mcp/README.md

 ### Using MCP Tools

-MCPクライアントから上記のツールを呼び出すことができます。各ツールは：
+You can invoke the above tools from MCP clients.
+Each tool:

-1. テンプレートファイルを読み込み
+1. Loads template files
-2. パラメータを展開してプロンプトを生成
+2. Expands parameters to generate prompts
-3. メタデータ（template_id, version, allowed_tools, parameters）と共に返却
+3. Returns with metadata (template_id, version, allowed_tools, parameters)

-詳細は各テンプレートファイル（`commands/*.md`）を参照してください。
+See individual template files (`commands/*.md`) for details.

 ### Command-line Options